juanzdev/jekyll-now/_posts/2016-08-31-An-Easy-Introduction-To-Machine-Learning.md

-Now we know is better to let a statistical algorith do the hard work, lets apply L
+Now we know is better to let a statistical algorith do the hard work, but we have a problem, now we have 6 indpendent variables on our problem and linear regression only works with one independant variable.

+**Selecting the Statistical Model**
+This situation happens a lot in machine learning, our problem now is more complex and we as data scientist need to select the most appropiate model to tackle the problem.
+The truth is that we have a lot of models to choose for, there are TONS of models and posible solutions to this problem, and as we are going to see on a future chapter most of them do a great work!.
+In this case we could use a multivariable statistical model like Multiple Variable Linear Regression.